rondevera/jslintmate/README.markdown

 <img src="https://github.com/rondevera/jslintmate/raw/master/Support/images/jslintmate-screenshots.png"
   alt="JSLintMate screenshots" width="892" height="525" />

-(CSS geeks: Only two images are used throughout the UI.
+(CSS geeks: Only three images are used throughout the UI.
 The red, striped error uses only CSS.)

 *What are these things?* [JSLint][jslint] is a powerful JS code quality tool from expert Douglas Crockford.
 [JSHint][jshint] is a community-driven project